Variable#

 Types of Discrete Variables#

-GAMS provides six discrete variable types: binary, integer, sos1, sos2, semicont and semiint.
+GAMSPy provides six discrete variable types: binary, integer, sos1, sos2, semicont, and semiint.
 In the following subsections we will present details and examples for each of these discrete variable types.
-Note that if any discrete variables feature in a model, it has to be a mixed integer model or one of the related model types, like MINLP or MIQCP.
-See section Classification of Models [GAMS documentation] for a full listing of all GAMS model types.
+Note that if any discrete variable is part of a model, it has to be a mixed integer model or one of the related model types, like MINLP or RMINLP.
+See section Classification of Models for a full listing of all GAMSPy model types.

 Binary Variables#